ThomasWilshaw/ThomasWilshaw.github.io/film_shape.md

 ![Transmittance steps of the generated red, green and blue dyes.](/docs/assets/images/RGB_transmittance_steps.jpg)
 ![Transmittance step of the generated achromatic dye](/docs/assets/images/achromatic_transmittance_steps.jpg)

-These are much more interesting and tell us a lot about the colour fidelity of the film at different wavelenghts and densities.
+These curves are much more intuative (to me at least) and tell us more about how the film will look when projected.
 For example, we can see that the magenta dye varies its transmittance a lot at different densities implying we can expect a lot of colour fidelity in those hues, whereas the yellows transmitted virtually everything from 560nm onwards and are mostly defined by how much blue they contain.
-We can also see that whilst the achromatic curve is fairly flat at the top and bottom of the density range it will have much more of a colour cast in the low to mid-density range.
+This is the issue mentioned earlier in the article; the yellow transmittance above 560nm is 100% at all densities which strikes me as a little iffy and leads to incorrect looking yellows later on.
+This is probably caused by the original graph from the data sheet being inaccurate, and it would be interesting to try artificially raising the density of the yellow dye ever so slightly to get some variation here.

 ## CIE xy plots
 Now that we have a whole range of spectral data for the film at a variety of